 Attorney Lane Thompson is the founder and sole partner at Circling Eagle Law.
 Lane’s practice areas are Tribal law, tribal economic development, tribal government and inter-governmental affairs, and tribal housing and finance.
-He also practices in corporate and business law, transactional drafting, and policy reforms.
+He also practices in transactional drafting, and policy reforms.
 Lane has worked extensively with Tribal government and state shareholders since the beginning of his college career.
 During undergrad, Lane was a key member of the MHA Road’s Taskforce where he coordinated and communicated with various state entities and private corporations on behalf of the Three Affiliated Tribes in obtaining the necessary funding to restore the road conditions that were created due to the oil boom.
 In addition, Lane worked closely with the Chairman and the Tribal Business Council in addressing and assisting in various tribal issues.

 During law school, Lane worked as a Prosecutor at the Three Affiliated Tribes where he was responsible for arraignments, plea bargains, trials, motions, and sentencing recommendations.
 He also worked closely with other social agencies in finding and assessing the appropriate sentences for each defender to ensure their success and rehabilitation.
 In Lane’s final year of law school, he was hired as an intern for the Legal Department of the Ultimate Fighting Championship (UFC) in Las Vegas, Nevada.
 This experience further honed Lane’s transactional drafting skills.
 In 2018, Lane was appointed as an Appellate Justice for the Turtle Mountain Appellate Court.